-Formative assessments and summative assessments will be 10% and 90% of the final grade respectively.
-Formative assessments will be marked "Collected" or "Missing" and/or be given a 0 - 4 score in the teacher grade book.
+Formative assessments and summative assessments will be 20% and 80% of the course final grade respectively.
+Formative and Summative assessments will be marked "Collected" or "Missing" and/or be given an appropriate grade in the teacher grade book.

-Formative assignments (assessments and practice) are not optional assignments and need to be completed by the students to the best of their ability.
-These assignments are meant to provide students with the practice so that they can master the knowledge and skills of the content that is being shared with them.
-Formative assignments are also indicators to the students and their teachers of where the students are at in the learning progression toward mastery of the concepts and skills being learned.
+Formative assessments are not optional assignments and need to be completed by the students to the best of their ability.
+These assignments are meant to provide students with practice opportunities so that they can master the knowledge and skills of the content that is being shared with them.
+Formative assessments are also indicators to the students and their teachers of where the students are at in the learning progression toward mastery of the concepts and skills being learned.
+They are required to complete a reassessment of a summative.